alchrist42/msh_tester/README.md

 # MSH-TESTER
+*Tester for shool21 (ecole42) project "minishell"*

 ## Requirements

-You can redirect the read line prompt with the following commands:
+You can redirect the read line prompt with the following commands in your code:
 ``rl_outstream = stderr;`` - *before main loop*.
 ``write(2, ...);`` - *for any error or info messages*